 Current Management Practices & Policies:

-Currently New Mexico land managers and decision-makers utilize spatially limited in situ spot checks and NDVI products processed by the New Mexico Department of Agriculture from the USDA Forest Service data.
+Currently, New Mexico land managers and decision-makers utilize spatially limited in situ spot checks and NDVI products processed by the New Mexico Department of Agriculture from the USDA Forest Service.
 Neither of the current modes meets the spatial extent or temporal resolution necessary for improved water resource management.
 These current methods lack ease of access and are not widely distributed.
 Additionally, current ET products used by New Mexico land managers are problematic because they are either too coarse to be useful or are proprietary which restricts accessibility and distribution.
 By employing NASA Earth observations to generate a non-proprietary, high-resolution, temporally superior ET product, our results would facilitate enhance decision making in New Mexico.

 Decision Support Tools & Benefits: